Skip to Main Content

 A cat tooth extraction is when all or part of a pet's tooth is surgically removed by a veterinarian.
 Extractions can go as deep as the roots or might stop at removing the dental crown (the part of the tooth which is visible above the gums)

-The Necessity of Removing Cat & Dog Teeth
+The Necessity of Removing a Cat's Tooth

 When a tooth is damaged beyond repair, it is important to remove it in order to prevent infection from spreading to other teeth and surrounding tissue and avoid the pain caused by the dead tooth.
 Cat tooth extractions are often required for the animal to live pain-free and achieve optimal oral health.